 With time, you’ll be able to identify which of your personas are more and less likely to interact with the bot and why.
 But, as a start, you can simply replicate.

-Find a Niche and Master it
+Find A Niche and Master It

 Along with identifying who’s going to be chatting with your bot, it’s important to understand what they’re chatting for.

-There’s three rough reasons for a customer to talk to your bot.
+There are three rough reasons for a customer to talk to your bot.

 - They want to buy a product/service.